Here’s How the Months of the Year Got Their Names

 April

 Believe it or not, the source of April’s name has stumped historians for centuries.
 Because it was the second month on the ancient Roman calendar, some claim its title comes from the Latin word for “second.”
 Others believe the name is linked to the term “aperire,” which means “to open” in Latin—named for the budding greenery in spring.
-Still, others speculate that April was named after the Greek goddess of love and beauty, Aphrodite.
-The true origins are anyone’s guess.
+Still others speculate that April was named after the Greek goddess of love and beauty, Aphrodite.
+The true origins remain a mystery.

 5 / 12